 Master excavator Tony Ciulla cleared the way for the footings and also did the septic system

-Four 60 foot trenches made up the leech field
+Four 60 foot trenches made up the leach field

 Master mason Bill Sensbach built the foundation, slab and first chimney